 Jesus replied, “They do not need to go away.
 You give them something to eat.”
 (Matt.
 14:15-16)

-When looking at how desperately these people wanted to be in the presence of Jesus, shouldn’t that remind us that people desperately need Him every bit as much today?
+Considering how desperately these people wanted to be in the presence of Jesus, shouldn’t that remind us that people desperately need Him every bit as much today?
 Times have changed, but the nature of man hasn’t changed.

-Jesus is the sole source who can fill a man’s soul.
 Multitudes today will—and do—flock to Jesus if they hear passionate testimony about who He is, how much He loves them, and what He was done for their salvation.